sunny0531/auto-enter-google-classroom-class-code/README.md

 # auto-enter-google-classroom-class-code
-Basically enter all you class code and separate them with newline e.g.
+Basically enter all you class code in classcode.txt and separate them with newline e.g.
 ```
 aaaaa